 A common question we receive is: At what age do we retire our K9s?
 The answer depends on the individual dog.
 We work our detection dogs for as long as they are able to safely and comfortably perform their duties.
 As they age, they may lose some stamina, and we adjust their workload accordingly.
 For instance, they might be given smaller locations or take summers off if they are sensitive to the heat.

-Even as they age, we continue to involve them in demonstrations or social events, ensuring they stay mentally and physically engaged.
+Even as they age, we continue to involve them in training, demonstrations, and social events, ensuring they stay mentally and physically engaged.

 The breeds we work with are naturally driven and love their jobs.
 We aim to keep them active for their well-being, adjusting their roles as necessary, until either they signal that they’re ready for lighter duties, or it’s in their best interest to slow down.